 What does the Durban Adaptation Charter mean?

-By signing the Charter, local governments have committed to unprecedented levels of local climate action to:
+By signing the Charter, local governments have committed to:

 - Mainstream adaptation as a key informant of all local government development planning,

 - Ensure that adaptation strategies are aligned with mitigation strategies,